-The archdiocese encompasses 21,445 square miles in north Georgia.
-It includes the 69 counties north of and including the following counties: Lincoln, McDuffie, Warren, Hancock, Baldwin, Putnam, Jasper, Monroe, Upson, Meriwether and Troup.
+The Archdiocese of Atlanta encompasses the northern half of Georgia covering 21,445 square miles.
+Specifically, it includes the 69 counties north of and including the following counties: Lincoln, McDuffie, Warren, Hancock, Baldwin, Putnam, Jasper, Monroe, Upson, Meriwether and Troup.

 We, the faithful of the Archdiocese of Atlanta, are a people of prayer, love and joy who are dedicated to the salvation of all.
 As disciples and believers in our Lord and Savior Jesus Christ, we proclaim the good news and grow in faith, hope, love and service to others.
 We are unified in our commitment to sacramental life, pastoral care and life-long formation in our Roman Catholic faith.
 We express our love through evangelization, fellowship, Catholic education, social services and charity in the full pursuit of effective discipleship.

 When the Diocese of Atlanta became the Archdiocese of Atlanta on February 21, 1962, the ecclesiastical Province of Atlanta came into being as well.
 The Archbishop of Atlanta thus holds the ex officio title of Metropolitan of the Province of Atlanta.